thilobillerbeck/awesome-steem/readme.md

 ### Discord
 - [DLive](https://discord.gg/qzsJqMA) - The official DLive Discord on which you can share your experience with other people an d get support
 - [DTube](https://discord.gg/6bzJWyW) - The official DTube Discord on which you can share your experience with other people an d get support
-- [Steemit D-A-CH](https://discord.gg/xpb43eK) - A community for people from Austria, Germany and Switzerland
+- [Steemit D-A-CH](https://discord.gg/xpb43eK) - Community for people from Austria, Germany and Switzerland
-- [STEEMPUNK-NET](https://discord.gg/baax5eS) - A place to inform yourself about Steempunk, get support and meet other players
+- [STEEMPUNK-NET](https://discord.gg/baax5eS) - Discord server to inform yourself about Steempunk, get support and meet other players

 ## Contribute